-1. Hold a climate-focused service, to explore the theological and scientific basis of creation care and action on climate, to pray, and to commit to action.
+Hold a climate-focused service to explore the theological and scientific basis of creation care and action on climate, to pray, and to commit to action.

-Explore our resources below and at https://www.climatesunday.org/resources for inspiration and worship resources to suit all church traditions.
+Explore below and on the Climate Sunday resources page for inspiration and worship resources to suit all church traditions.

 What is Climate Sunday?